Heart Inflammation

 Your risk may be higher if you:

-• Drink too much alcohol, which could also lead to reduced heart function and heart failure
+• Drink too much alcohol, which could also lower heart function and heart failure

-• Use cocaine, amphetamines, or intravenous recreational drugs
+• Use cocaine, amphetamines, or recreational drugs injected intravenously (into the veins)

 Medical conditions

-Medical conditions that can increase your risk include:
+Medical conditions that can raise your risk include:

-• Diabetes, which can make you more likely to develop infections
+• Diabetes, which can make you more likely to contract infections

-• HIV/AIDS, which may lead to myocarditis from causes such as treatment, viral, bacterial, or fungal infections, and nutritional deficiencies
+• HIV/AIDS, which may lead to myocarditis from infections, poor nutrition, and certain treatments

-• Skin disorders, such as burns or infections that occur often.
+• Skin disorders, such as burns or chronic infections

 Procedures to treat other medical conditions also carry a risk of infection, which can lead to heart inflammation.
-These include implanting a pacemaker or defibrillator in the heart, or getting treatment for heart problems.
+These include implanting a pacemaker or defibrillator in the heart.

 Can you prevent heart inflammation?